sss135971/sss001/README.md

 # sss001
-A warehouse to store my C++ projects on vedio games, the games are easy to make and play
+A warehouse to store my C++ big projects, which is my homework, you can download and refer to them.